 I hope this article has been helpful.

-Want to know if you are on the right track for PR?
+Want to know if you are on the right track for Music Publicity?
 Download our Music PR Checksheet here….
-It will ask you many vital questions about how prepared you are to move ahead wit your own campaign OR prep you to hire the right firm for the job.
+It will ask you many vital questions about how prepared you are to move ahead with your own campaign OR prep you to hire the right firm for the job.

 You may also like: